Bira/octopus-carnival/_drafts/wir-mm-4e-drow.md

 attacks with both weapons as a single action, and it also knows Cloud of Darkness.
 Pretty simple!

-The MM-only **Drow Blademaster** is somewhat similar.
+The MM-only **Drow Blademaster** is similar in concept but more powerful.
 A Level 13 Elite Skirmisher with 248 HP, its blades apparently aren't poisoned, but it has several fancy techniques at its disposal.
 Excruciating Stab does a lot more damage than the basic longsword attack and stuns (save ends)!
 It recharges on 5-6.
 Whirlwind Attack allows the drow to make a longsword attack against everyone on a Close Burst 1, and a shortsword attack against anyone hit by the longsword.
 It recharges on a 4-6.
 Finally, it can make a free longsword attack against anyone who makes an opportunity attack against it.

-Finally, the MM-only **Drow Priest** tells me they're using "priest" as a gender-neutral word here.
+Our last entry is the MM-only **Drow Priest** tells me they're using "priest" as a gender-neutral word here.
 She is a Level 15 Controller (Leader) with 139 HP and Speed 7, trained in Bluff, Insight, Intimidate, Religion and Stealth.
 She projects Lolth's Authority, granting +1 to attacks and +2 to damage for any drow or spider ally who can see her.